 - Supported living gives you the chance to live as ordinary a life as possible.
-It could mean moving out of a residential home or taking those first steps to independence by moving out of your parents’ home.
-Whatever your circumstances we can support you on your journey to live as independently as possible.
+It could mean moving out of a residential home or taking those first steps to independence by moving out of your parents’ house.
+Whatever your circumstances, we can support you on your journey to living as independently as possible.

-- You can rent or even own your own property.
+- You can rent or even own your property

-- The housing/accommodation is usually provided by either the council, a housing association or social landlord.
-We can help find a property that suits your needs or we can support in your existing property.
-Some people may choose to buy their own home or others may rent from a private landlord.
+- The housing/accommodation is usually provided by either the council, a housing association or a social landlord.
+We can help find a property that suits your needs, or we can support your existing property.
+Some people may choose to buy their own home, or others may rent from a private landlord.
 There are schemes out there to support you with your housing costs, such as exempt housing benefit.
-You can also live on your own or in a shared housing arrangement with your friends or other likeminded people.
+You can also live on your own or in a shared housing arrangement with your friends or other like-minded people.

-- It is your home and you can furnish and decorate it the way you want.
+- It is your home, and you can furnish and decorate it the way you want.
 We can help you to go shopping and furnish your home with you.
-In some instances, there may be support from your local authority leaving care team.
-Don’t be daunted, we will support you in making the best decisions for you.
-Remember you may be able to get financial help with your purchases if you have difficulty.
+In some instances, there may be support from your local authority leaving the care team.
+Don’t be daunted; Progress will support you in making the best decisions for you.
+Remember, you may be able to get financial help with your purchases if you have difficulty.

-- We can provide 24/7 support or if you require help with certain tasks such as personal care needs or medication.
+- We can provide 24/7 support or require help with specific tasks such as personal care needs or medication.
 If you want to learn how to manage your money, cook and clean or even learning new independence skills, we are there for you.

-- We already have a pool of staff with a wide range of skills that may already be trained to meet your needs.
-You will get the chance to select staff that you feel will meet your needs the most or alternatively, we can recruit staff for you.
+- We already have staff with a wide range of skills that may already be trained to meet your needs.
+You will get the chance to select a team that you feel will meet your needs the most, or we can recruit staff for you.

 - Support with benefits

-- Personal Independence Payment (PIP) can help you with some of the extra costs if you have a long-term ill-health or disability.
-You could get between £22.65 and £145.35 a week if you’re aged 16 or over and have not reached State Pension age.
-You could get a grant from your council if you’re disabled and need to make changes to your home, if you are a home owner, for example to: widen doors and install ramps, improve access to rooms and facilities – eg stairlifts or a downstairs bathroom, provide a heating system suitable for your needs, adapt heating or lighting controls to make them easier to use.
-A Disabled Facilities Grant won’t affect any benefits you get.
+- Personal Independence Payment (PIP) can help you with extra costs if you have long-term ill-health or disability.
+You could get between £22.65 and £145.35 a week if you’re aged 16 or over and have not reached the State Pension age.
+You could get a grant from your local authority if you’re disabled and need to make changes to your home.
+If you are a homeowner, this may be to widen doors and install ramps, improve access to rooms and facilities – e.g. stairlifts or a downstairs bathroom – provide.